 He obtained his PhD at Imperial College London, developing MR spectroscopy techniques for application in the neonatal brain in the initial weeks following perinatal hypoxic-ischaemic injury.
-He has successfully applied these to several multi-centre international clinical trials, with these acting as powerful and rapid surrogate outcome measures.

 et al., 2019, Therapeutic hypothermia initiated within 6 hours of birth is associated with reduced brain injury on MR biomarkers in mild hypoxic ischemic encephalopathy: a non-randomised cohort study, Archives of Disease in Childhood.
 Fetal and Neonatal Edition, Vol:104, ISSN:1359-2998, Pages:F515-F520

-et al., 2019, Pitfalls in using neonatal brain NAA to predict infant development reply, Lancet Neurology, Vol:18, ISSN:1474-4422, Pages:423-424
+et al., 2019, Pitfalls in using neonatal brain NAA to predict infant development - Authors' reply., The Lancet Neurology, Vol:18, ISSN:1474-4422, Pages:423-424

-et al., 2019, Pre-emptive morphine during therapeutic hypothermia after neonatal encephalopathy: a secondary analysis, Therapeutic Hypothermia and Temperature Management, ISSN:2153-7658
+et al., 2019, Pre-emptive morphine during therapeutic hypothermia after neonatal encephalopathy: a secondary analysis, Therapeutic Hypothermia and Temperature Management, Vol:10, ISSN:2153-7658, Pages:45-52